Gagan Chandra Biswas: Career

 After completing his education, Gagan Chandra worked as a chief engineer in the office of the Matin Burn Company founded by Sir Rajendra.
+After passing his engineering degree, he served two years of apprenticeship as per government rules, he was the District Engineer of Jalpaiguri district and the Executive Engineer for Rajshahi Division.
+During this time, as a Government official he was responsible for the creation of the railway line between Paunia and Rangpur.
+He also designed the old Jalpaiguri railway station.
+In 1899, using Screw piling, he accomplished the nearly impossible objective of building a railway bridge over Teesta River.
+Moreover, he was enlisted for the construction of the Tihari way to Tibet for the British expedition to Tibet.
+Subsequently, he established a Standard Engineering firm himself, which was responsible for major projects in Hooghly district and other places.
+He can rightfully be called a pioneer in the engineering industry of Bengal.

+The Railway bridge over Jalangi River.

-After passing his engineering degree, after serving two years of apprenticeship as per government rules, he established the Standard Engineering Company himself in Hooghly district.
-He can be called a pioneer in the engineering industry of Bengal.
-His company won a tender of 9 lakh rupees at that time for the construction of a railway bridge over the Jalangi River in Krishnanagar.
-During the construction of the bridge, he protested the insulting behavior of a high-ranking British officials who came on behalf of the government, and as a result, he became a victim of a conspiracy.
+His firm had won a tender of 9 lakh rupees at that time for the construction of a railway bridge over the Jalangi River in Krishnanagar.
+During the construction of the bridge, he protested against the insulting behavior of the high-ranking British officials who came on behalf of the government, and as a result, he became a victim of a conspiracy.
 As a result of the conspiracy, the British official damaged the bridge.
 He admitted immense loss and demolished the bridge and rebuilt it at his own expense.
 To compensate for this loss, he had to sell his house in Kolkata, the tea garden in Jalpaiguri and some properties in Nadia.
 Journalist Shishir Kumar Ghosh mentioned this incident in Amritbazar Patrika and highly praised Gagan Chandra's bright and strong character.
-He built a bridge over the Jalda Teesta Jaldhaka River using screw piling, and he also designed the building of Surendranath College.
+He built a bridge over the Jalda Teesta Jaldhaka River using screw piling, and he also designed the building of Surendranath College, at the behest of Surendranath Banerjee himself.
 He was the architect of the Radha Gobind Jiu Temple in Agarpara.
+Biswas also donated lots of land for expansion of railway line in Nadia.
 He was the first Bengali to establish a tea garden on a commercial basis.
-He also, established an English-medium school in his native village of Madhabpur, called the M. I. School, which was attended by revolutionary Basanta Kumar Biswas.
-He donated land and money for the development of the Badkulla area of Nadia, which came under his Zamindari estate.
-He was a colleague of Surendranath Banerjee, Bhupendra Nath Bose, Jatramohan Sen, Ambica Charan Mazumdar, etc. in the early era of political movements in Bengal and was a foremost early politician of the Indian National Congress.
-He was a member of the Bengal Legislative Council for 30 years.
+He owned as many as eight tea estates in Darjeeling.